-NIJ appoints Osoba as governing council chair
+NIJ appoints Osoba as Governing Council Chair

-The former governor of Ogun State, Olusegun Osoba has been appointed as the new council chair of the Nigerian Institute of Journalism (NIJ), Lagos, 30 years after he left the position.
+LAGOS— THE Nigerian Institute of Journalism, NIJ, has appointed former governor of Ogun State, Aremo Olusegun Osoba, as the new council chair of the institute.

-The appointment was announced on Tuesday after a meeting by the governing council of the institute held at its chamber, the first since the passage of the late chair Ismaila Isa, and was attended by the president of the Newspapers Proprietors Association of Nigeria (NPAN), Nduka Obaigbena.
+The appointment was announced on Tuesday after a meeting by the governing council of the institute held at its chamber, the first since the passage of the late chair, Ismaila Isa.

-The publisher and veteran journalist, Sam Amuka, introduced the new chairman of the council, who was unanimously adopted by members of the council in session, while a former president of NPAN, Ray Ekpu was also appointed as deputy chair.
+In attendance was President of the Newspapers Proprietors Association of Nigeria, NPAN, Nduka Obaigbena.

-A statement by the acting registrar of the institute, Patricia Kalesanwo, said that the assumption of Mr Osoba as the chairperson of the council, 30 years after he left the position, is to explore his wealth of knowledge, administrative skill, professional depth, and goodwill to reposition the institute in this era of technology-driven communication industry.
+In a statement by the acting registrar of the institute, Patricia Kalesanwo, NIJ said that the assumption of Osoba as the chairperson of the council, 30 years after he left the position, is to explore his wealth of knowledge, administrative skill, professional depth, and goodwill to reposition the institute in this era of technology-driven communication industry.

 The meeting also resolved that chairpersons of the NIJ alumni association be incorporated into the council in ex-officio capacity with no voting rights, explaining that this is to enable old students to appropriately contribute to the positioning of their alma mater.

-Following the expiration of the tenure of the provost, Gbemiga Ogunleye by 18 months, the council thanked him for the services and wished him the best in his future endeavours from the end of August 2020.
+Following the expiration of the tenure of the provost, Gbemiga Ogunleye, by 18 months, the council thanked him for the services and wished him the best in his future endeavours from the end of August.

 The council also directed its establishment committee to set in motion, through the placement of advertisements and screening of suitable candidates, the process for the office of provost to be filled.